apaths/Apollo-Docs/_docs/shreveport/README.md

 Assembling a complete case follows of these steps:

 * Patients receive a procedure (Upper GI endoscopy, or Colonoscopy) or both procedures.
-When preforming the procedures GIS staff enter the lab request in Provation which then exports (via Black Ice print driver) a PDF that lands in the `var/sftp/uploads/archive` folder.
-One PDF is created for each procedure.
-If the patient recieved both procedures, two PDFs are created, and designated in the `Procedure Type`
+  - When preforming the procedures GIS staff enter the lab request in Provation.
+  - Staff print the order and the Black Ice print driver makes a PDF that lands in the `var/sftp/uploads/archive` folder.

+    *Note: One PDF is created for **each** procedure.
+If the patient recieved both procedures (a "double"), two PDFs are created, and differentiated in the `Procedure Type` field.

 * Periodically the Apollo-BOT runs processes each PDF requisition.
 It...
   - Parses the PDF file into a useable JavaScript object.